Progressive Update Guided Interdependent Networks for Single Image Dehazing

-In the dehazing literature, many image dehazing approaches follow the atmospheric scattering model of haze formation~\cite{koschmieder1924theorie}.
+In the dehazing literature~\cite{li2018benchmarking}, it is well-accepted that haze in images can be explained through the following atmospheric light scattering model of haze formation~\cite{koschmieder1924theorie}:

 where $I(x)$ is the value at the pixel $x$ in the hazy image channel, $J(x)$ is the corresponding scene radiance, $A$ is the atmospheric light and $t(x)$ is the transmission map. $t(x)$ is depth-dependent and it is defined as $t(x)=e^{-\beta d(x)}$, where $\beta$ is the attenuation coefficient, which is related to haze density, and $d(x)$ is the distance between the camera and the scene.
-Therefore, generating the dehazed image $J(x)$ from the hazy image $I(x)$ requires depth-dependent estimation of $t(x)$ along with $A$.
+Therefore, generating the dehazed image $J(x)$ from the hazy image $I(x)$ requires the estimation of depth-dependent parameter $t(x)$ along with the parameter $A$.